hwslabs/iam/docs/docs/JWT.md

 **kid** - This field contains the key-id which was used to sign the JWT token.
 This is further explained in the Signature section.

-**zip** - This field contains the aglorithm which was used to compress the body.
+**zip** - This field contains the algorithm which was used to compress the body.
 Further info in [Notes on Compression](JWT.md#notes-on-compression) section.

 ```json5